MoonCactus/gcode_postprocessors/wood/README.md

 ## As a plugin for Cura

 Move the .py file to the plugin folder.
 Ultimaker does not tell which one really, but look with your file manager for a folder named ```plugins``` or for a plugin which is shipped by default (e.g. ```TweakAtZ.py```).
 Then simply copy/paste this file alongside, and restart Cura.
-Actuallt, it was an official plugin in Cura (from version 12.11+).
+Actually, it was an official plugin in Cura (from version 12.11+).
 But the support for Cura plugins at Ultimaker was destroyed during a change to their website years ago, and it never was restored (why?!).

 ## As a web service